bandatarunkumar/bandatarunkumar/README.md

 I am proficient in #softwaredevelopment, #dsa, #linux, #cplusplus, #systemdesign, #distributedsystems and #blockchaintechnology and much more.
 C, C++, System Design , Data Structures and Algorithms are parts of my expertise.

 Currently I am working with <b>VMware</b> in Blockchain technology where I am contributing to the design and development of the backend system for deploying Distributed Byzantine Fault Tolerant components on VMware Blockchain.
-Prior to VMware, I was a part of McAfee where I was contributing in rail project.
+Prior to VMware, I was a part of McAfee where I was contributing in McAfee Web Security project.
 </p>

 </p>